KaileyLiou/sigma-orionis-dbnets/README.md

 - σ Orionis predictions
 - Solar System planets (for the planet mass comparison)

+## Running the Analysis

+Update the file paths in the notebook (or Python script) so they point to your local copies of the CSV files.

+Then simply run the notebook from top to bottom.

+The scripts will generate the comparison figures used in the research poster.

+1. Install the required Python packages.
+2. Update the file paths in the notebook to match your local directory.
+3. Run the notebook from top to bottom.
+4. The figures will be saved in the outputs/ directory.

 ## Sources

 This project uses published data from: